martanne/dvtm/README.md

 time with `MOD+M` or modify `config.def.h` to disable it completely at compile time.
 You will however no longer be able to perform other mouse actions like selecting windows etc.

+### How to change the key bindings?

+The configuration of dvtm is done by creating a custom `config.h` and (re)compiling the source code.
+See the default `config.def.h` as an example, adapting it to your preference should be straightforward.
+You basically define a set of layouts and keys which dvtm will use.
+There are some pre defined macros to ease configuration.

 ### WARNING: terminal is not fully functional